Savannah and Atlanta 750: Revenue service on the FEC and S&A (1910–1962)

-Excursion service (1964–1989)
+Excursion service (1962–1989)

-In 1964, the No. 750 was restored to operating condition, and it became the very first steam locomotive to pull a public excursion train for the Southern Railway’s brand new steam excursion program, as it pulled one such trip for the Atlanta Chapter NRHS.
+During 1962 and 1963, 750 would begin its excursion carrier by operating out of Atlanta on trips over the Georgia Railroad and West Point Route.
+Subsequently in 1964, 750 became the very first steam locomotive to pull a public excursion train for the Southern Railway’s brand new steam excursion program, as it pulled one such trip to Jonesborough GA for the centennial of the Battle of Jonesborough, for the Atlanta Chapter NRHS.
 Within the following years, the Southern would keep the No. 750 on loan to pull a variety of excursion trains on the Southern’s mainline trackage alongside the Southern steam locomotives Numbers 4501, 722, and 630.
 In November 1969, during the 75th anniversary of the Southern Railway, an event called the "Steam-O-Rama" took place in Anniston, Alabama, along the Birmingham to Atlanta main line.
 It featured the No. 750, No. 4501, and visiting British locomotive London and North Eastern Railway A3 No. 4472 Flying Scotsman.
 As time dragged on, however, the steam program had grown so popular, that the trains have exceeded the No. 750’s hauling capacity.
 Hence, why the locomotive would receive assistance from diesels, and it would take parts in some doubleheaders with 722.
 In 1975, the No. 750 was taken out of service for an extensive overhaul.
 In 1983, it went back into service and double-headed an NRHS excursion with Norfolk and Western 611 on Richmond, Fredericksburg and Potomac (RF&P) trackage from Alexandria to Richmond, Virginia, on July 17.

 After the 1984 season ended, the Southern's lease to operate No. 750 ended, and the locomotive was returned to Atlanta.
 The locomotive was then leased to the New Georgia Railroad to pull mainline trips throughout certain parts of Georgia.
 In 1989, however, No. 750's firebox was discovered to have been worn out, and after estimating the repair costs to be too expensive, it was decided to remove No. 750 from service, and the New Georgia Railroad subsequently replaced it with a larger locomotive, Atlanta and West Point 290.

 Disposition (1989–present)

 As of 2022, the No. 750 remains on static display inside the Southeastern Railroad Museum in Duluth, Georgia.
-Since the rebuilding the locomotive would be too costly, No. 750 is unlikely to be brought back under steam anytime soon.
+Since rebuilding the locomotive would be too costly, No. 750 is unlikely to be brought back under steam anytime soon, due to the fire box needing repairs.
 Despite this, the museum has been keeping No. 750 in good cosmetic condition, so it would still be presentable to the general public.